What Is Santiment (SAN)? | A Comprehensive Guide

 The SAN tokens serve three functions on the network:

 - Payment.
-To access premium feeds, you need to pay SAN.
+To access data feeds, you need to pay SAN.
 You do so through either a subscription service or data auction.

 - Stake.
 As a SAN holder, you can also stake your coins to access some Santiment services.
 This encourages institutional partners to stake large amounts of SAN and give access to their own user base, further growing the ecosystem.